What is an atypical mycobacterial infection?

 Skin infection tends to result in crusted nodules and plaques.
 Abscesses may develop in skin and bone infection.

-What causes atypical mycobacterial infection?
+What causes an atypical mycobacterial infection?

 There are many different species of mycobacterium.
 To date at least 30 species of mycobacteria that do not cause tuberculosis or leprosy have been identified.
 Some of those causing atypical mycobacterial infections include: